theIoTLab/ProtocolAdapterLibrary/README.md

 * `public boolean hasBlacklist()` - States whether Device Adapter supports blacklist or not.
 If true, the Device Adapter should provide working implementation of the following methods: `addDeviceToBlackList()`, `removeDeviceFromBlacklist()`, `getBlacklist()`, `setBlacklist()`.
 * `public boolean hasWhitelist()` - States whether Device Adapter supports whitelist or not.
 If true, the Device Adapter should provide working implementation of the following methods: `addDeviceToWhiteList()`, `removeDeviceFromWhitelist()`, `getWhitelist()`, `setWhitelist()`.
 * `public boolean isGuiConfigurable()` - States whether Device Adapter supports configuration through a GUI.
-If true, the Device Adapter should provide working implementation of the following method: `getDAConfigActivityName()`.
+If true, the activity name can be retrieved using the `getConfigActivityName()` method.
 * `public int getDeviceConfigurationType()` - Retrieve the information about whether the configuration is supported by the Device Adapter and, if so, what kind of configuration it supports.
 If supported, the Device Adapter should provide working implementation of the following method: `setDeviceConfig()`.
 Acceptables values are between 0 and 3:
     * `0 = CONFIG_NOT_SUPPORTED` configuration is not supported